AdrianKubica/rest_api_rec/docs/source/notes.rst

 Those files can be used to switch API versions in Django REST Framework to ``Browsable API`` and for the sake of consistency are included in repository.

 If for some reasons advanced features of nginx are unnecessary you can also consider WhiteNoise for serving ``Browsable API`` static files.

+Also if you are bitbucket user you should consider to change TravisCI with Bitbucket Pipelines or CircleCI.